Getting married, becoming a parent, and navigating family life isn’t always easy, but blending two families comes with its own unique challenges.

 According to the 2019 American Community Survey (ACS), there are 59.9M biological children, 1.4M adopted children, and 2.4M stepchildren in 32.5M American households.

-According to the latest available data (2011) from Statistics Canada, twelve percent of Canadian families involve stepparents/stepchildren, a number that is steadily rising.
+And according to the latest available data from Statistics Canada (2011), of Canada’s 3.7 million families with children, 12.6% of of them involve stepparents/stepchildren, a number that is steadily rising.

-A 2009 study from The Vanier Institute titled Divorce: Facts, Causes, and Consequences found that remarriages after a divorce have a higher rate of dissolution and are at greater risk largely because of the “complexities of reconstituted families”.
+Unfortunately, a 2009 study from The Vanier Institute titled Divorce: Facts, Causes, and Consequences found that remarriages after a divorce have a higher rate of dissolution and are at greater risk largely because of the “complexities of reconstituted families.”